 Even if you’ve been playing video games for years, you may experience some nausea when using the comfort camera mode.
 If you’re new at the game or prone to feeling sick, consider turning off the comfort camera mode.

-When you’re robbing banks with your buddies or strangers, you might find yourself zip-lining or run non-stop just like an infamous bank robber.
+When you’re robbing banks with your buddies or strangers, you might find yourself zip-lining or running non-stop just like an infamous bank robber.

 If you turn on the comfort mode, the video will play a short scene before starting the actual gameplay.

 If you’re new or inexperienced with VR or Payday2, you might find yourself swinging wildly at enemies of increasing challenge.

 It’s a good idea to charge attacks with the left stick when using the right analog stick for aiming.

 When you’re in the middle of a fight, you might be tempted to swing wildly at anything that moves.
 But if you want to win, you’ll have to keep your cool.
 If you hack and slash too much, you won’t be able to effectively attack your opponents.